 Randolph Cock studied psychology and artificial intelligence before becoming a computer programmer and sometime motorcycling fiend.
 His doctorate concerned science and the Royal Navy, and he is the co-author, with Prof. Nicholas Rodger, of A Guide to the Naval Records in the National Archives of the UK.
-He has been a Research Fellow at Exeter and Liverpool Universities and, for Cultures of Knowledge, has worked on the letters of Edward Lhwyd and Henry Oldenburg.
+He has been a Research Fellow at Exeter and Liverpool Universities and, for EMLO, has worked on the letters of Edward Lhwyd and Henry Oldenburg.

 Dr Antonio Geremicca

 Antonio Geremicca attained a doctorate in Art History at the University of Pisa in 2011.
 He was an Associate Fellow at the Fondazione Roberto Longhi in Florence and a postdoctoral researcher at the Kunsthistorisches Institut in Florence.
 In 2013 he achieved a two-year Marie Curie Cofunded post-doc fellowship at the University of Liège where currently he is involved with EpistolART, a research project which focuses on the letters of Renaissance artists.